Drishyam: Plot

-Georgekutty is an orphan who had dropped out of school after his 4th standard.
-He is now is a businessman running a cable television service in a rural area in Rajakkad.
-He is married to Rani and they have two daughters, Anju, a +2 student, and Anu, a student of 6th class.
-His only interest apart from his family is watching films.
-He spends most of his time in front of the TV in his small office.
+Georgekutty started out as an orphan who had dropped out of school after his 4th grade.
+He is now a businessman running a cable television service in the village of Rajakkad.
+He is married to Rani and they have two daughters Anju and Anu.
+His only interest apart from his family is watching films, as he spends most of his time in front of the TV in his small office.
+Due to his knowledge of the films, he is respected by the locals.

-During a nature camp, Anju gets photographed in the bathroom by a hidden cell phone.
-The culprit Varun, is the son of IG Geetha Prabhakar.
-Varun is accidentally killed by Rani and her daughter when he comes to blackmail them using the clip either any one of them should sleep with him or he will surely publish the clip through Internet.
-They hide his body in a compost pit, which is witnessed by Anu.
-Rani tells Georgekutty about the incident and he devises a way to save his family from the law.
-He removes the broken cell phone and disposes of Varun's car, which is seen by a police constable, Sahadevan, who has a grudge against Georgekutty.
-Georgekutty takes his family on a trip to attend a religious meeting, watch a movie and eat at a restaurant.
-Geetha, realising that her son has gone missing starts an investigation.
+During a nature camp, Anju gets photographed in the bathroom by a hidden cell phone held by Varun Prabhakar, who is the spoiled son of Inspector General of Police Geetha Prabhakar.
+Varun meets Anju and blackmails her to have sex with him.
+That same night, he arrives at their house, but Rani is informed by Anju and pleads Varun to leave Anju alone.
+He agrees on the condition that Rani have sex with him instead.
+In an attempt to destroy Varun's phone, Anju accidentally strikes Varun in the head, killing him.
+They bury his body in a compost pit, which is witnessed by Anu.
+Rani informs Georgekutty about the incident and he devises a way to save his family from the police.
+He removes the broken phone and disposes of Varun's car, which is seen by the local police constable Sahadevan, who holds a grudge against Georgekutty.
+As Georgekutty takes his family on a trip to attend a religious retreat, a movie and a restaurant, Geetha starts an investigation upon learning that Varun has gone missing.